The Cedar Presents

 This event is all ages

 This is a seated show, with a center section of seats located directly in front of the stage.

-General Admission tickets are available online, by phone, at Depth of Field, Electric Fetus, and at The Cedar during shows.
+General Admission tickets are available online, by phone, at Depth of Field and Electric Fetus.

 Center Section tickets are sold out.